maciejrybaniec/eslint-config-architower/README.md

 ### Without Prettier

-When, you don't want to use prettier, you can easily make a little different config:
+When you don't want to use prettier, you can easily make a little different
+config:

 ```js
 module.exports = {